-You may well be asking yourself why you would want to float effortlessly in a warm epsom salt and water solution, perfectly isolated from the barrage of stress and noise which overwhelms our nervous system on a day to day basis, all the while you journeying deep into an enlightned path of self discovery.
+You may well be asking yourself why you would want to float effortlessly in a warm Epsom salt and water solution, perfectly isolated from the stress and noise which acts on our nervous system on a day to day basis, all the while journeying deep into an enlightened path of self discovery.
 Or maybe, like many people your just thinking this sounds amazing, when can I try this.

-There are many reasons why you should float regulary, profound relaxation, stress reduction and relief from aches amd pains to name but a few.
+There are many reasons why you should float regulary, profound relaxation, stress reduction and relief from aches and pains to name but a few.

 Find out more below about how fitting Floatation Therapy sessions into your life can be of benefit to you

 Float tanks are possibly the most relaxing environment we can put our bodies into.
 When you’re in a float tank your fight or flight system is at rest.
 Our brains look for sights and sounds for warnings, but there are none.
 The float tank gives us a feeling of safety and comfort that is unparalleled by any other environment.